EiffelSoftware/EiffelStudio/Src/tools/eiffel_matrix_code_generator/readme.txt

 height      : Matrix width in the number of tiles, *not* pixel.
               Note: Must be greater than 0!

-An optional 'name' property can be set to indicate the name of the generate class.
-This can be set or overridden via the '-class' command-line switch.
+Optional 'name' and 'suffix' properties can be set to indicate the name of the generate class and its contained features.
+The 'name' property can be set or overridden via the '-class' command-line switch.

 name        : Name of the class to generate
               Note: If an invalid Eiffel class name is specified the name will be formatted.

+suffix      : Suffix to give generated feature names
+              Note: If an invalid Eiffel feature name suffix is specified the suffix will be formatted.

 2.3 Sections
 ------------